Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/07-IPbus.md

 ```

 The `__VERSION__` will be set to the version of the xml files taken from the last tag in which at least one of the xml files included in xml.lst was modified.
-The same value will be reported in the `XML_VERSION` generic of the top level of your project.
+The same value will be reported in the `XML_VER` generic of the top level of your project.

+## Automatic creation and checking of address maps against xml file